dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 ---

 **BishopsPawn3** brings up a good point about "book moves," or moves that are commonly studied and memorized from chess literature.
-In titled games, it's entirely likely that both players could follow a known sequence of moves well into the middle game.
-This phenomenon could skew the analysis if it's not properly accounted for, as it could make it look like both players are playing "perfectly" according to engine recommendations.
+While we exclude opening moves, our data-base is quite small.
+It is very likely that there are games where both players have studied the first 20 moves.
+This could skew the analysis, as it could make it look like both players are playing "perfectly" according to engine recommendations.

 **Christopher_Parsons** points out a limitation with using standard deviations: the potential for false positives.
 In a game as complex and variable as chess, the "average" or "expected" behavior isn't always a reliable point of reference.
 Using a strict standard deviation model could flag players who are merely outliers, not cheaters.